A guide to all the breweries to look out for in Dorset – many of which are open for tours and tastings…

 Perched on the winding River Brit, complete with a functioning waterwheel, this is also the only thatched brewery in the UK.
 As well as producing award-winning ales and beers, Palmers also own some of the best-known and best-loved pubs in the South West.
 Which means there are plenty of places to try their fab range of beers, ciders, and spirits!

-Tours and Tastings: Tours run at 11am for two hours, from Monday to Friday all year round, and cost £16 per adult.
+Tours and Tastings: Tours run at 11am and 2pm from Monday to Friday all year round, and cost £17 per adult.
 Places are limited so it’s recommended you book online.

 Address: Old Brewery, West Bay Rd, Bridport DT6 4JA